Every Soul a Star: Plot

 Ally lives at a campsite called The Moon Shadow where she is homeschooled by her parents along with her 10-year-old brother Kenny.
 They don't have phone reception and have barely seen any TV.
-Ally’s dream is to discover a comet—or, barring that, an asteroid.
+Ally's dream is to discover a comet—or, barring that, an asteroid.
 She then discovers that her family is moving to Chicago and she will be put in public school.

 Meanwhile, Bree is in the "A-Clique" in her school and is proud of it.
 Everyone calls her beautiful and she makes sure she stays that way.
 She wants to become a Prom Queen in high school and eventually be on the cover of Seventeen magazine before she's seventeen.
 Her "nerdy" family, however, has other plans.
-She and her 11-year-old sister, Melanie, are going to move to The Moon Shadow and take the place of Ally and her family as the caretakers of the campsite.
-Bree is appalled at the thought of moving and doesn't want to be homeschooled in the middle of nowhere, with no boys, no friends and most of all no television.
+She, her parents, and her 11-year-old sister, Melanie, are going to move to The Moon Shadow to take the place of Ally and her family as the caretakers of the campsite.
+Bree is appalled at the thought of moving and doesn't want to be homeschooled in the middle of nowhere, with no boys, no friends and, most of all, no television.

 Narrator 13-year-old Jack only finds comfort in reading and drawing in his tree house.
 His mom has been married four times.
 Jack longs for his father, who left his family before Jack was born.
 He has no friends; he is shy and overweight and often teased.
 One of his other escapes is lucid dreaming, taught to him by his third stepfather, which allows him to "fly" in his dreams.
 After failing science class, he is faced with the choice of either attending summer school or going to The Moon Shadow as a part of a group tour to watch an eclipse with his teacher, Mr. Silver.
 He chooses to go to The Moon Shadow and meets several people during the two-week trip.

 Eventually, all three children meet each other at The Moon Shadow and form an unlikely friendship.
 Bree and Ally plot to convince their parents to change their minds about the move, but they fail in their attempt.
 Jack is smitten with Ally, even though they may not see each other again (but there is a good chance they will) and Bree is able to walk the labyrinth at the campsite, which she has been avoiding since she arrived.
 The group witnesses the eclipse, which amazes all of them and helps them to accept their circumstances.
 Bree's family invites Ally's family to visit for their annual "Star Party" each summer, while Bree personally teaches Ally the "ways of the world".
 At the end, Ally notices Jack's stuffed bunny.
 He hesitates at first, then explains that it is the only connection he has to his father, showing that he has grown in confidence while at The Moon Shadow.
 Friendship, change, and acceptance are shown strongly in this novel.